samothx/AisParser/README.md

 # AisParser
 A Parser for NMEA0183  AIS messages.
-The parser is written using flow.
-It is transpiled on install to the lib directory.
-If not call ```npm run-script prepublish```.
+The parser is written using [flow](https://flowtype.org/).
+It can be run from the src directory with babel-node or in the transpiled version from the lib directory.
+The code should get transpiled in install (I am working on that currently) otherwise it can be transpiled calling ```npm install``` and ```npm run-script prepublish```.

 Usage:
 ```javascript